fonimus/useful-raycast-extensions/extensions/github/README.md

 Note: to use with organization, don't forget to configure SSO for the token.

-## Repo command

-- Search in repository list and open them
-- List repository pull requests with some details and open them

 ## Pull command

 - List pull requests with some filters and with some details and open them